Home to Lorde, mountainous views, Lord of the Rings and the other country that is “down under.” Hint: it’s not Australia!

 Keep this in mind when planning your trip and remember that this is where New Zealand’s charm lies.

 12. The North and South islands are almost like different countries!

 Yes, the North and South Islands are part of the same country, New Zealand but they at times can be worlds apart.

-The South Island is home to New Zealand’s biggest city, Auckland and often feels incredibly international in terms of diversity.
+The North Island is home to New Zealand’s biggest city, Auckland, and often feels incredibly international in terms of diversity.
 We found the North Island to have incredible beaches too, which reminded us of home (Australia)

 The South Island, on the other hand, was home to the most incredible mountain views we’d ever seen.
 It also felt quieter, more relaxed.

 When you visit both islands of New Zealand you’ll soon realize they’re very different places in terms of scenery but also culture!

 13. Take the difficulty ratings of hikes seriously

 When a hike is labeled as “difficult,” they really mean difficult!